 The merge of arts and sports

-When US-based hip hop group Run DMC released “my adidas” it was about setting the record straight about hard working people in troubled neighbourhoods and about pure enthusiasm about their sneakers. adidas itself only found out about this love story when the band held up the 3-Stripes shoes during a concert in front of 40.000 fans – one of these concertgoers was an adidas employee.
-The song became a hit and Run DMC and adidas unexpected and unique partners.
+When US-based hip hop group Run-D.M.C. released ‘My Adidas’ it was about setting the record straight about hard working people in troubled neighborhoods and pure enthusiasm about their sneakers. adidas itself only found out about this love story when the band held up the 3-Stripes shoes during a concert in front of 40,000 fans – one of these concertgoers was an adidas employee.
+The song became a hit and Run-D.M.C. and adidas unexpected and unique partners.
 This merge of art and sports not only set the everlasting street fashion trend off but also marked the birth of non-athletic promotions in the sporting goods industry.

 Horst Dassler’s sudden death in 1987, two years after his mother Käthe passed away, meant troubled waters for adidas.
-After the Dassler family exited the company, it is changing leadership and questionable strategic decisions that caused a record loss in 1992 and brought the company near bankruptcy.
-But who does not love a comeback story?
+In 1989, adidas became a stock corporation and Adi Dassler's daughters sold their shares in 1990.
+After the Dassler daughters exited the company, the change in leadership and questionable strategic decisions caused a record loss in 1992 and brought the company close to bankruptcy.
+But who doesn’t love a comeback story?